Create an amazing WordPress image gallery with Gallery CC

 This is the most important part of the gallery: the place where you actually add the images.
 Click “Toggle Image Details” to show/hide the image meta (title, description, etc.)

-Hover over “?” icon to see help tooltips.
+Hover over the “?” icon to see help tooltips.

 Put your custom CSS in this box to adjust the gallery’s styles manually.